ActBlue is an online toolset that makes it easy for donors to connect with the candidates and causes they support.

 Kate joined ActBlue after working as an Employment Specialist with Bay Cove Human Services, where she assisted individuals with disabilities in finding employment.
 Kate has also completed internships with Congressman Michael E. Capuano and Hospitality Homes, working on research, fundraising, and event planning.
 She volunteers with the Boston Debate League, Friendship Works, and various state-level campaigns.
 Kate graduated from Boston University in 2011 with a B.A. in International Relations.

-Hannah Brown, Marketing Associate
+Hannah Brown, Digital Marketing Associate

 Hannah graduated from Boston University where she received a B.S. in Communication.
 Before joining full-time, she interned for ActBlue, as well as for Siobhain McDonagh, MP in her constituent office, Connecticut Governor Dan Malloy's campaign, and a Boston advertising agency where she worked on the Red Sox, Churchill Downs, and Highland Street Foundation accounts.
 She also served as an interactive designer for BU's AdLab agency and as President of the BU College Democrats, helping to organize campus outreach and coordinate volunteer efforts for local and state candidates.